An evaluation is recommended when there are concerns about different areas

 1. The initial visit will be with the child and parent(s) attending.
 These appointments are generally done via Zoom.

 This appointment gives the provider a chance to learn what has been happening and what your concerns are, as well as any background information that may be relevant.

 The provider will then talk with the parents about what the next steps will be.

+3. The third visit is for parents to discuss testing results and recommendations.
+These appointments are generally done via Zoom.
 Ordinarily, the child does not need to attend this appointment.

 In some cases testing may be helpful to determine the correct diagnosis for a child, or to determine if there are developmental, emotional or behavioral problems that are contributing to their current difficulties (e.g., autism spectrum disorders, depression, anxiety, obsessive-compulsive disorder, etc.).
 The nature of the presenting concern will determine the amount and duration of testing that may be necessary.
 Opportunity for follow- up and written report will be provided to families.

 Most cases of ADHD and ADD can be diagnosed by observation, clinical history, and parent/teacher reports.
 However, some parents may wish to obtain additional information to help them feel more confident about the correct diagnosis, or to use when making decisions related to treatment and intervention.
 To meet this need, KCPA offers ADHD/ADD testing to examine IQ, short-term memory, sustained attention, impulse control, processing speed, mental flexibility, planning/problem solving, and emotional adjustment.
 An in-person feedback session, as well as a written report of the results and recommendations, will be provided to families afterward.